Nurturing Educational Transition (NET) Groups

 View below for more details on each of our services.
-All services are offered in partnership with select Jefferson County schools during school hours.
-This process is accomplished by providing educational, youth-specific, environment experiences in a safe environment.
+All services are offered in partnership with public and private schools during school hours.
+Program goals are accomplished by providing educational, youth-specific, environment experiences in a safe environment.

 1. Assist in the reduction of use and abuse problems that develop into chemical dependency.